muratk5n/thirdwave/en/README.md

 reactor that will shape the long-term future of nuclear energy in the country..

-And the truth is that they are very serious.
-In fact, this reactor, which is located in Ibaraki Prefecture [Ibraaki], has been undergoing tests for more than two decades.
+In fact, [HTTR] reactor, which is located in Ibaraki Prefecture, has been undergoing tests for more than two decades.
 And now it seems that its time has come..

 [We talked about] three main types of hydrogen: gray, blue and green.
 Well, the truth is that there is another one, a fourth type of